The following article is for those who are not using a marketplace like Amazon. I’m not an Amazon expert nor do I play one on TV.

 I take issue with adding more to product titles in general.
 Product titles need to be clear, with simple words that explain what the product is.
 The longer the product title, the harder it could be to understand.
 Product titles could include specifics such as size, color, gender, and material for example.

-Anker, along with most tech based companies, use technical specs in their title such as 45W.
+Anker, along with most tech-based companies, uses technical specs in their title such as 45W.
 This is in reference to the port that uses 45 watts of power.
 It’s relevant to the product and provides distinction between other products.
 So this makes sense.

 Long product titles also impact the usability and layout of your Shopify site.
 This can cause a weird wrapping of product titles where the rows of collections vary in size.
 Not a huge deal.
 Shifting this layout could make it harder for customers to easily understand the flow of the collection page.
 Potentially leading to friction we would rather avoid.